zhengwesley3223/zhengwesley3223.github.io/README.md

 https://api.slack.com \n

 # Poject Schedule
-Checkpoint 1: Send Message
+Checkpoint 1: Send Message \n
-Checkpoint 2: Send image/file
+Checkpoint 2: Send image/file \n
-Checkpoint 3: Create groups
+Checkpoint 3: Create groups \n
-Checkpoint 4: View users in a group
+Checkpoint 4: View users in a group \n

 # Project Justification
 There is no real novelty to my program.
 However, chat room is something that is widely used on the Internet.
 I believe that by